malariagen/agam-selection-atlas/templates/signal.rst

 **{{ focus.stop[0] }}:{{ "{:,}".format(focus.stop[1]) }}**.
 {%- endif %}

+.. raw:: html
+    :file: peak_location.html

+.. raw:: html

+    <div class='bokeh-figure figure'><p class='caption'>
+    <strong>Figure 1</strong>.
+Location of the signal of selection.
+Blue markers
+    show the values of the selection statistic.
+    The dashed black line shows the fitted peak model.
+The shaded red area shows the focus of the selection signal.
+The shaded blue area shows the genomic region in linkage with the selection event.
+Use the mouse wheel or the controls at the right of the plot to zoom in, and hover over genes to see gene names and descriptions.
+    </p></div>

 {% if overlapping_genes|length == 0 %}
 No genes overlap the focal region.
 {% endif %}